uecode/qpush-bundle/README.md

 ##Overview

-The QPush Bundle relies on a Pub/Sub model of Message Queues to provide asynchronous processing in your Symfony application.
-This allows you to distribute processing to multiple consumers and create and chain services by binding to simple events.
+The QPush Bundle relies on the Push Queue model of Message Queues to provide asynchronous processing in your Symfony application.
+This allows you to remove blocking processes from the immediate flow of your application and delegate them to another part of your application or, say, a cluster of workers.

+This bundle allows you to easily consume and process messages by simply tagging your service or services and relying on Symfony's event dispatching - without needing to run a daemon or background process to continuously poll your queue.

  * [Installation](#installation)
  * [Configuring](#configure-the-bundle)